GabeScott/standard-works-vault/General Conference/1972 April - What Will the Church Do for You, a Man.md

 I do so under the question, “What will the Church do for you, a man?”
 My answer:

-First, it will bring you into the greatest fraternity in the world.
+*First, it will bring you into the greatest fraternity in the world.*

 Every man hungers for brotherhood.
 That desire finds a degree of fulfillment in many service clubs, trade associations, social groups, and similar organizations.
 And while all of these may be beneficial, there is none quite like the brotherhood of the priesthood of God.

 Here will be found hundreds of thousands of men, from all honorable walks of life, endowed with authority to act in the name of God and obligated under the very nature of the sacred gift each has received to strengthen and assist one another.
 The words of the Lord to Peter are pertinent to their situation.
-Declared he: “Simon, ...
-Satan hath desired to have you, that he may sift you as wheat: But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren.”
-(Luke 22:31–32.)
+Declared he: “Simon, … Satan hath desired to have you, that he may sift you as wheat: But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren.” ([[Luke 22.31|Luke 22:31–32]][[Luke 22.32|]].)

 This is one of the great purposes of quorum organization in the priesthood of the Church—to bring an awareness of the needs of others and an opportunity and a vehicle to strengthen one another.